 If your internship qualifies under these factors as an unpaid internship, state and federal laws will not consider your internship to be an employment relationship that qualifies for minimum wage or overtime pay.

 An unpaid internship can often lead to a long, prosperous career in your chosen field.
-But if your California employer fails to follow internship guidelines under California and federal law, this could mean that your unpaid internship is illegal.
+But if your California employer fails to follow internship guidelines under California and federal wage law, this could mean that your unpaid internship is illegal.
 Not paying interns is a common labor and employment violation in California when “interns” are used as unpaid labor.